DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.md

 - VNH2SP30 - SparkFun Monster Moto and others.
 It can\'t switch fast
   enough to generate a reliable DCC signal
 - IFX9202ED - Infineon Dual H-Bridge.
 Can\'t switch fast enough.
-- `/reference/hardware/motorboards/dfrobot-romeo-v2`{.interpreted-text
-  role="doc"} - Well, an Engineer could perhaps get this one to work.
+- `/reference/hardware/motorboards/dfrobot-romeo-v2` - Well, an Engineer could perhaps get this one to work.
 - Kuman Board (and any L293D based boards) - not enough current.
 - Pololu TB9051FTG based motor shield.
 It can\'t switch fast enough to generate a reliable DCC signal.
 [Product